 This course introduces students to project management theory, processes, and tools used for effective project leadership.
 Software, GANTT charts, benchmarking, risk analysis, and team structure will be explored.
 Specifically, students will practice with health informatics projects relating to the system selection processes.
 Requests for information and proposals, vendor selection, system acquisition and evaluation, and negotiation skills will be presented.
 Students will apply project management techniques to ensure efficient workflow and appropriate outcomes in the systems lifecycle.
-PREREQUISITE: HIM 240.
-Mode of Delivery: web-based.
-3 lecture hours.
-Fall semester.
+PREREQUISITES: HIM 240.
+Mode of delivery: web-based.
+2 lecture hours, 2 laboratory hours.
+Fall Semester.